 The Blues have drawn 0-0 in both matches since Benitez’s appointment as interim manager last week as replacement for club legend Roberto Di Matteo, much to the anger of the majority of the west London club’s supporters.

-After Benitez was booed on Sunday when taking his place in the dugout, there was once again mutiny in the crowd as supporters sang "we want our Chelsea back" and chanted Di Matteo’s name as the team’s poor run of form extended to just two wins from 10 games.
+After Benitez was booed on Sunday when taking his place in the dugout, there was once again mutiny in the crowd as supporters sang "we want our Chelsea back" and chanted Di Matteo’s name as the team’s poor run of form extended.

 Benitez admitted he was disappointed with the result but claims he will get the side scoring goals and competing for trophies by the time his contract expires at the end of the season.